-Delta Flight 191: A Personal Tragedy.
+Delta Flight 191: Tragedy Revisited.

 “In 11 of the 20 crashes, rear passengers clearly fared better.
 Only five accidents favored those sitting forward.”